-Professor Kurtzberg is Associate Professor of Management and Global Business at Rutgers Business School, Newark and New Brunswick.
-She was trained at the University of Chicago (BA/MA), the Kellogg School of Management at Northwestern University (PhD), and Harvard Business School (visiting PhD student).
-She has also taught at the Stern School of Business at NYU.
-Her areas of expertise include virtual teams, e-mail communications, negotiation strategies and tactics, and organizational creativity.
-Her primary research focuses on technology and how communicating via computer (e-mail and instant messenger tools, for example) changes organizational outcomes such as negotiations, feedback, group cooperation, knowledge sharing, and blame.
+Terri R. Kurtzberg (Ph.D., Northwestern University, 2000) is an Associate Professor of Management and Global Business at Rutgers Business School, Newark and New Brunswick.
+Her areas of expertise include virtual teams, electronic communications, negotiation strategies and tactics, and organizational creativity.
+Her primary research focuses on technology and how communicating via text (including being distracted by multiple simultaneous conversations or tasks) changes organizational outcomes such as negotiations, feedback, group cooperation, knowledge sharing, and blame.

 She is the author of Virtual Teams: Mastering Communication and Collaboration in the Digital Age and is co-author (with Charles Naquin) of The Essentials of Job Negotiations: Proven Strategies for Getting What You Want.
 In 2017, a third book (with co-author Jennifer Gibbs) titled Distraction: Staying Connected without losing Focus, will be released.
 Other published work appears in journals such as Organizational Behavior and Human Decision Processes, Journal of Applied Psychology, Group Dynamics, and Social Justice Research.

 Dr. Kurtzberg’s research has been quoted in numerous media outlets such as New York Times, Fortune Magazine, CNN.com and on the BBC World Service and CBS Radio.
 She teaches in the areas of negotiations, management skills, and organizational behavior, and is the recipient of multiple teaching and research awards.

 Name: Krishnan, Aparna

 Thesis Title: Effects of Distractions on Decision-Making Processes and Outcomes

 Name: Belkin, Liuba